 Healing Touch (offered at no charge)

 Healing Touch is a gentle touch technique that may be used along with your other cancer treatments to promote balance and wholeness in body, mind, spirit and emotions.
 It can help bring a state of deep relaxation and general well-being and reduce side effects of cancer treatment such as nausea, fatigue, and headaches.
-Healing Touch may be given on a massage table, in a chair, or a bed.
-You will be fully clothed.
-The session usually lasts about 30 minutes.

 Massage Therapy (fee charged)